wavefrontHQ/docs/pages/doc/kubernetes_relnotes.md

 ## January 2021

 In January 2021, we optimized the experience on metrics collection to omit peripheral ones.
 No dashboard is impacted.
+See the [changelist](https://github.com/wavefrontHQ/wavefront-collector-for-kubernetes/commit/2e9ee11ad4bb3b92f873fb062773312f75b9cd8c) for details.